anyscale/templates/templates/endpoints_v2/README.md

 **⏱️ Time to complete**: 10 min (20 on GCP)

-This guide walks you through how to deploy optimized LLM endpoints in Anyscale.
+This guide walks you through how to deploy optimized LLMs in Anyscale.
 It includes a number of pre-tuned configs for Llama2, Mistral, Mixtral, embedding models, and more in the `models` directory.

 You can also find more advanced tutorials in the `examples/` folder, including those for:
 - Embedding generation